Soneso/stellar-ios-mac-sdk/README.md

 }
 ```

+## Documentation and Examples

+You can find documentation and examples in the [docs](https://github.com/Soneso/stellar-ios-mac-sdk/tree/master/docs) folder.

-# Sample IOS app
+## Sample IOS app

 Satraj from Block-Equity created a [sample ios app](https://github.com/Block-Equity/stellar-ios-sample-wallet), that uses our sdk.
 Thank you Satraj for your contribution to this project!

-# How to contribute
+## How to contribute

 Please read our [Contribution Guide](https://github.com/Soneso/stellar-ios-mac-sdk/blob/master/CONTRIBUTING.md).